To content

 Ein orangener, stilisierter Phönix über einen grünen Schriftzug PHOENIX

 Students participate in the longitudinal study from ninth grade until after they have left school.
 While in school, intervention units will be implemented yearly.
 All students take part in the intervention, with a special focus on those groups of students who are often underrepresented in the physics domain despite their potential.
 These are especially girls and young women as well as students from non-academic households and families with a history of migration.
-In total, 1500 students from 45 schools in the states Bavaria, Berlin, and Saxony-Anhalt will participate in the intervention study.
+In total, 1500 students from 45 schools in the states Bavaria, Berlin, and Saxony-Anhalt, as well as other schools in North Rhine-Westphalia, will participate in the intervention study.

-The project PHOENIX is part of the outreach program of the cluster of excellence “Center for Chiral Electronics”, a joint project of the Martin Luther University Halle-Wittenberg, the Free University of Berlin, and the University of Regensburg, in cooperation with other institutions such as the Max Planck Institute of Microstructure Physics and the Center for Research on Education and School Development at TU Dortmund University.
+The project PHOENIX is part of the outreach program of the cluster of excellence “Center for Chiral Electronics” (EXC 3112), a joint project of the Martin Luther University Halle-Wittenberg, the Free University of Berlin, and the University of Regensburg, in cooperation with other institutions such as the Max Planck Institute of Microstructure Physics and the Center for Research on Education and School Development at TU Dortmund University.

 Lead researcher at IFS